The Curious Case

 Journal of Design History 23(2): 2010: 163-179.

-The Honeywell Kitchen Computer is described in a number of places, particularly on the World Wide Web, as a curiosity - a futuristic computer product that never sold.
-In fact, the Kitchen Computer was merely a publicity stunt, a spoof, continuing a long line of fantasy gifts offered by the up-market American department store Neiman Marcus.
-But this fantasy status is by no means the whole story.
-In reality, what was advertised as the Kitchen Computer was actually designed as a serious mini computer, the H316, produced by Honeywell as a part of its Series 16 family of machines - although, even as a commercial product, it was never really intended to sell.
+The Honeywell Kitchen Computer was a publicity stunt, a spoof, continuing a long line of fantasy gifts offered by the up-market American department store Neiman Marcus.
+But this is not the whole story.
+What was advertised as the Kitchen Computer was actually designed as a serious mini computer produced by Honeywell as a part of its Series 16 line - although, even as a commercial product, it was never really intended to sell.

-This case raises a number of questions for design historians.
-What is the definition of a product for design historical purposes?
-The status of products that actually existed as production items and of products that are 'vapourware' - product proposals that did not materialize - is sometimes difficult to ascertain.
-This study explores the notion of products and non-products as subjects of design analyses and argues that even non-products can have significant agency as well as provide valuable insights into a period's zeitgeist.
+This study explores the notion of products and non-products and argues that even non-products can have significant agency as well as provide valuable insights into a period's zeitgeist.

-The full article with images can be accessed from the Journal of Design History website.
+The full article is on the Journal of Design History website.